 How can we help?

 If you’re serious about your content and need assistance striking the perfect chord – To Your Heart’s Content are here to help.
-You can read more about us and our approach to onsite copy here or, if you’d like us to get involved in your wordy undertaking, send us an enquiry – up there on the right!
+You can read more about us and our approach to website copywriting and on-site blogging here, or if you’d like us to get involved in your wordy undertaking, just get in touch.

 P.S.
-The copy scores 68.1 in the Flesch reading ease test, which is considered ‘Good’ to read – but you’ll be the judge of that!
+This article scores 68.1 in the Flesch reading ease test, which is considered ‘Good’ to read – but you’ll be the judge of that!